department-of-veterans-affairs/developer-portal/docs/development.md

 ### Forms

-This application uses [formik|https://formik.org/docs/overview] for handling form state.
-All updates to form state are handled by formik in the background, and only validation and submission logic needs to be written.
-Use the `src/components/formField` component as a wrapper around formike's default `Field` component that includes stylized error handling and accessibiility standars.
+This application uses [Formik|https://formik.org/docs/overview] for handling form state.
+All updates to form state are handled by Formik in the background, and only validation and submission logic needs to be written.
+Use the `src/components/formField` component as a wrapper around Formik's default `Field` component that includes stylized error handling and accessibility standards.

 ### Markdown Content